9lives-lab/amina/README.md

-# amina
+# Amina

-Collection of software components for creating applications in Rust
+Amina is a collection of software components for creating applications in Rust.